florendg/jpackageFx/Readme.md

 ## jpackage

-Jpackage is a new packaging tool added as incubator project in Java 15.
+Jpackage is a now part of Java 16.
 The tool uses jlink to create a dedicated runtime for the application.
 With this dedicated image, an installer is created for the OS on which the build script is executed.

 ## Github Actions